aholachek/mobile-first-animation/README.md

 This repo contains the source code of the demos for [this talk about mobile animation in React](http://mobile-first-animation.netlify.com).

-You can also play with the [spring demo from the presentation here.](https://9kz3n.csb.app/)
+You can also play with the [spring demo from the talk here.](https://9kz3n.csb.app/)

 Notes: